pandaGaume/spikypanda/README.md

 ## 🚀 Introduction

-**SpikyPanda** is an experimental **Spiking Neural Network (SNN)** implementation in **TypeScript**, leveraging **WebGPU/WebGL** for real-time neural computation.
-Inspired by biological neural systems, it aims to process time-series data such as IMU sensor readings and detect patterns through STDP-based learning.
+**SpikyPanda** is an experimental **Neural Network framework** in **TypeScript**, starting from classical networks and converging toward biologically inspired **Spiking Neural Networks (SNNs)**.

+We use a **graph-based architecture** to model neurons and synapses across various network types (MLP, SNN, etc.), enabling consistent runtime and training logic that can be compared across models.

+The ultimate goal is to **implement a common runtime and training engine** that can evolve into a spiking model and allow side-by-side comparison with more traditional neural networks.

 ## 🎯 Features

--   🧠 **SNN Engine**: Implements a spiking neuron model (LIF) with synaptic plasticity (STDP).
+- 🧠 **Graph-based Neural Engine**: A unified structure to run and train classical and spiking models.
+- 🧩 **Modular Runtime**: Includes inference and training pipelines for MLP and will evolve to support STDP and SNNs.
+- 🔁 **Backpropagation Engine**: Standard MLP training with optimizers like SGD, Momentum, Adam.
--   ⚡ **WebGPU Acceleration**: Runs spikes and synapses in parallel for high performance.
+- ⚡ **WebGPU Acceleration**: Designed for high performance on parallel hardware.
--   📡 **Real-time Processing**: Designed for streaming data like accelerometer inputs.
+- 📡 **Real-time Processing**: Targets streaming time-series inputs (e.g., IMU, motion capture).
--   🎨 **Interactive Visualization**: Displays neuron activity using WebGL.
+- 🎨 **Interactive Visualization**: WebGL-based visual feedback on neuron activity.
--   🏗 **Intel Hardware Compatibility**: Supports WebGPU and oneAPI for optimized execution on Intel platforms.
+- 🏗 **Intel Hardware Compatibility**: Built for WebGPU and oneAPI optimizations.
--   🔗 **Loihi Research Potential**: Can be adapted for neuromorphic hardware, such as Intel's Loihi.
+- 🔗 **Neuromorphic Extension Path**: Designed to integrate with Loihi and similar hardware later.

+## 🧪 Current Work in Progress

+- ✅ Inference + training for MLPs using backpropagation
+- 🧠 Runtime context (`bag`) system for neurons and synapses
+- 📐 Activation and loss functions are fully modular
+- 🔧 Optimizer engine with pluggable strategies (SGD, Momentum, NAG, Adam)
+- 🧬 SNN support is next — including spike dynamics and STDP learning

 ## 📦 Installation

-Ensure you have **Node.js** installed.
+Make sure you have **Node.js** installed.
 Then, clone the repository and install dependencies:

 ```sh
 # Clone the repository